![]() |

 But I was right!
 There are great photo-ops over here.
 I scramble down to a good vantage point and whip out my camera.
 Which doesn't work.

 The only part of me that remains dry is my left foot, which did not make the acquaintance of that deep puddle.
-None of the other hikers present are aware of my predicament, for I am too dismayed to share my plight.
+None of the other hikers present are aware of my predicament, because I am too dismayed to share my plight.
 Needless to say, there will be no more photos on this walk.

 §: Subsequent analysis suggests that my camera had started to die even before I crossed the creek.
 Apparently the few drops of spray incurred from close-ups of the bridge had managed to kill the electronics of my virtually new Panasonic FZ-35.
 This is a real downer, for I thought that I finally had found the ideal hiking model.

 For me, being without a camera is like being at a Chinese buffet without a plate.
-A lot of good photo-ops were missed today; so I have unfinished business here.
+A lot of good photo-ops were missed today, so I have unfinished business here.
 Shopping is underway for an ultra-compact backup unit to pack in the future — perhaps even a waterproof one!

 In any case, failed hardware has little to do with the merits of this trek itself.
 Even though it is difficult to get a good view of the cascade from any location, being up-close-and-personal with Wapama Falls is an exceptional and unforgettable experience.
 In contrast to the incomparable Mist Trail and the bases of Bridalveil and Upper Yosemite Falls, only here does one actually get to stand amid the rushing water itself.
-I am aware of no other trail destination that can match Wapama's "spray factor" at high water.
+I am aware of no other trail destination that can match Wapama's 'spray-factor' at high water.

 Try to plan your visit early or late enough in the season to avoid peak streamflow, yet not so late that Tueeulala Falls has dried up.
 And don't be a wimp.
-Bring your rain jacket if you must, but make the stream crossing; otherwise you will lose out.
+Bring your rain jacket if you must; but make the stream crossing; otherwise you will lose out.

 To be continued...